 So seriously ...
 When was the last time you spent time with your family?

-Helpful Hint: I recently started no Electronics Sunday for my family and we play board games and have picnics.
-I also reached out to my Brothers and Sister and we are now meeting up every other week for Lunch or Dinner regardless of our schedules or hectic work week just to connect, and be a family again.
+Helpful Hint: I recently started No-Electronics Sundays for my family and we play board games and have picnics.
+I also reached out to my Brothers and Sister and we are now meeting up every other week for lunch or dinner, regardless of our schedules or hectic work week, just to connect, and be a family again.

-So far we have traded off at each other’s houses, and go to the park and have a Basketball game and Football game.
-We may not know what we are doing 1/2 the time but we are having so much fun again.
+So far, we have traded off at each other’s houses, and we go to the park and have a basketball game or football game.
+We may not know what we are doing half the time, but we are having so much fun again.

 Want to know why I did this?
-I was tired of the only time we see each other is during the holidays or if we needed a favor.
-(I know many of you can relate) We live so close maybe a 30-40 min drive from one another, so why not interact as a family.
+I was tired of the only time we see each other being during the holidays or if we needed a favor.
+(I know many of you can relate.)
+We live so close - maybe a 30-40 minute drive from one another - so why not interact as a family?

-Life is way too short for stress, anger, resentment, animosity.
-Just be a loving Family again, through the 14 Encounters with God located in the blog section, this serious will awaken your forgiveness and help you turn the other cheek and be humble with one another.
+Life is way too short for stress, anger, resentment, and animosity.
+Just be a loving family again.
+Through the 14 Encounters with God, located in the blog section, this seriously will awaken your forgiveness and help you turn the other cheek and be humble with one another.